meilisearch/documentation/learn/getting_started/algolia_migration.md

 2. Upload your data to Meilisearch
 3. (optional) Configure your settings to approximate the settings of your Algolia index

-We provide a [Node.js](https://nodejs.org/en/) script for uploading Algolia index data to Meilisearch.
-This script is not limited to JavaScript developers and has no impact on the programming language that will be used with Meilisearch in the future.
+This guide will use a [Node.js](https://nodejs.org/en/) script to upload Algolia index data to Meilisearch.
+This script is not limited to JavaScript developers and has no impact on the programming language used with Meilisearch in the future.

 Before continuing, make sure you have both Meilisearch and Node.js installed, and access to a command-line terminal.